zenstackhq/zenstack-docs/docs/the-complete-guide/part2/index.md

 - Ease of programming

     Prisma's generator API uses the internal [DMMF format](https://github.com/prisma/prisma/blob/main/ARCHITECTURE.md#the-dmmf-or-data-model-meta-format) that's undocumented and not very friendly to work with.
-ZenStack's plugin API uses the ZModel AST, which is a much more intuitive.
+ZenStack's plugin API uses the ZModel AST, which is much more intuitive.
 The ZenStack plugin still receives a DMMF object as input in case you need it.

 - Extending the schema language

-    Prisma's schema language is not open to extension, and the community have been using the [triple slash hack](/docs/guides/existing-prisma#prisma-generators-triple-slash-hack) to inject custom attributes.
-ZenStack allows plugins to directly introduce custom attributes and functions, and also type-checks them at generation time.
+    Prisma's schema language is not open to extension, and the community has been using the [triple slash hack](/docs/guides/existing-prisma#prisma-generators-triple-slash-hack) to inject custom attributes.
+ZenStack allows plugins to introduce custom attributes and functions directly and type-check their usage at generation time.

 Plugins and generators are not mutually exclusive.
-ZenStack fully supports Prisma generators and you can use them alongside plugins.
+ZenStack fully supports Prisma generators, and you can use them alongside plugins.

 :::